 Susan received her Bachelor of Science degree in Environmental Conservation from the University of New Hampshire, and Master of Science in Physician Assistant Studies from Massachusetts College of Pharmacy and Health Sciences.
 Susan is compassionate to the human condition and has been practicing medicine as an associate provider since 2003.
-Sue has led medical missionary trips to Haiti, and previously served on the Board of Hundred Nights, Inc., a homeless shelter in Keene.
-Susan started the “Be Well Clinic” at Hundred Nights which offered free health care to the medically under insured or uninsured.
+Sue has led medical missionary trips to Haiti and previously served on the Board of Hundred Nights, Inc., a homeless shelter in Keene.
+Susan started the “Be Well Clinic” at Hundred Nights, which offered free health care to people who are medically underinsured or uninsured.

 Prior to her career as an associate provider, Susan worked as a customer service representative for an environmental firm, business development manager for a biotech firm, and a national sales manager for a small business.
 She has taught as an adjunct faculty member at Keene State College.
 She has served on the Board of St. George Greek Orthodox Church in Keene, and the Franklin Pierce University Master of Physician Assistant Advisory Board.
 Susan served on the Board of HorseTenders Mustang Foundation, Inc. helping to support and promote the American Mustang wellbeing.